-If the ward does not have many assets, then the guardian has the authority to manage the ward's money and property.
-If, however, the ward has substantial assets or real estate, then a conservator must be appointed by the court to handle the ward's finances.
+If the child does not have many assets, then the guardian has the authority to manage the child’s money and property.
+If, however, the child has substantial assets or real estate, then a conservator must be appointed by the court to handle the child’s finances.

 Anyone who is concerned about the incapacitated person may file a petition with the probate court seeking the appointment of a guardian for another.
 The probate courts are administered through the counties in Maine where the ward resides.
 Petitions for guardianship must be supported by a physician’s report.
 The report must document the incapacity and the need for the guardian, as well a plan of guardianship.
 If the allegedly incapacitated person objects to the guardianship, then the court will appoint counsel to represent that person.

 When your child attains the age of 18, you no longer have the authority make financial decisions for your child.
 If you want to continue to have a say in your child’s finances, then your child may designate you to serve as his/her agent with a financial power of attorney.
 If your child is not capable of executing a financial power of attorney, then you may file in probate court to be named to serve as the conservator of your child.